poojarao8/poojarao8.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working as a [postdoctoral researcher](http://www.math.stonybrook.edu/cards/raopooja.html) in the Department of Mathematics at Stony Brook University.
-My mentor is [Dr. Dennis Sullivan](http://www.math.stonybrook.edu/~dennis/).
-Prior to my current position, I was a postdoctoral researcher in the Department of Aerospace Engineering at University of Illinois at Urbana-Champaign.
+I had been working as a [postdoctoral researcher](http://www.math.stonybrook.edu/cards/raopooja.html) in the Department of Mathematics at Stony Brook University.
+Prior to this, I was a postdoctoral researcher in the Department of Aerospace Engineering at University of Illinois at Urbana-Champaign.

 My general area of interest is fluid dynamics and scientific computing.
 I am interested in studying gas/gas and gas/particle multiphase flows influenced by shock, using high fidelity numerical algorithms.
 I am also interested in studying coupled heat transfer in porous geometries.
 For my Ph.
 D. work in the Department of Applied Mathematics and Statistics at Stony Brook, I studied turbulent mixing in hydrodynamical instabilties such as Richtmyer-Meshkov and Rayleigh-Taylor, using front-tracking method.